1fatgmc/HandCab/README.md

 - Speed button repeat (i.e. hold the button down)
 - Deal with unexpected disconnects better
   - automatic attempt to reconnect
-- Keep a list of ip addresses and ports if mDNS doesn't provide any
+- Keep a list of IP addresses and ports if mDNS doesn't provide any
 - Remember (for the current session only) recently selected locos

 ### Command menu: